What's Wrong with the Bottom-up Methods in Arbitrary-shape Scene Text Detection: Related Work

 \subsection{False Detection Suppression}

 Suppressing false detection requires distinguishing text and non-text areas accurately.
-The first way is to strengthen the network's capability for depicting text features by adding additional text content information.
-Some methods try to use char-level annotation to increase the `characterness' expression.
-For example, CRAFT~\cite{6} adopted a weakly-supervised training strategy to train the character region score to split words into characters; TextFuseNet~\cite{9} fused word-level, char-level and global-level features of text to conduct text instance segmentation using Mask-RCNN~\cite{13}.
-Similarly, Zhang \textit{et al.}~\cite{20} also used this framework to obtain char-level annotation with a weakly-supervised training strategy.
-However, training char-level annotation as an instance segmentation task means doing detection and recognition together, which brings additional computational burden.
-Other methods such as~\cite{8,20,36,7,39,43,tmm3,tmm1} try to insert blocks like Non-local~\cite{35} or Deformable Convolution~\cite{37} to increase the network’s capability for extracting text features, but these tricks are really a bit `icing on the cake' if we look at their detection results.
-We need to focus more on the characteristic of the text itself.
+A first prior approach is to strengthen the network's capability for depicting text features by adding additional text content information.
+Some methods try to use character-level annotation to increase the ``characterness'' expression.
+For example, CRAFT~\cite{6} adopted a weakly-supervised training strategy to train the character region score to split words into characters; TextFuseNet~\cite{9} fused word-level, character-level and global-level features of text to conduct text instance segmentation using Mask-RCNN~\cite{13}.
+Similarly, Zhang \textit{et al.}~\cite{20} also used this framework to obtain character-level annotation with a weakly-supervised training strategy.
+However, training character-level annotation as an instance segmentation task means doing detection and recognition together, which brings additional computational burden.
+Other methods such as~\cite{8,20,36,7,39,43,tmm3,tmm1} attempted to insert blocks like Non-local~\cite{35} or Deformable Convolution~\cite{37} to increase the network’s capability for extracting text features, but detection results showed that these methods often resulted in limited improvement.
+We need to focus more on the characteristics of the text itself.

-The other way is to jointly consider multiple text maps to get a final text area.
+A second prior approach is to jointly consider multiple text maps to get a final text area.
 ContourNet~\cite{10} tried to suppress non-text areas by considering text maps in horizontal and vertical directions, which effectively suppressed false positives.
-Nevertheless, their method still suffers from the false negatives when both horizontal and vertical text maps have defects.
-TextSnake~\cite{21} and DRRG~\cite{11} predicted an additional Text Center Line (TCL) map and multiplied it with the original Text Region (TR) map to the FPNS.
-As shown in Fig.~\ref{1}, both TCL and TR are resulted from FPN.
-It is very likely that both TCL and TR maps are flawed, which may result into the error accumulation problem.
+However, their method still suffered from false negatives when both horizontal and vertical text maps had defects.
+TextSnake~\cite{21} and DRRG~\cite{11} predicted an additional Text Center Line (TCL) map and multiplied it with the original Text Region (TR) map for FPNS}.
+As shown in Fig.~\ref{1}, the FPN produces both TCL and TR maps.
+It is very likely that both TCL and TR maps are flawed, which may result in error accumulation.
+Moreover, simply setting thresholds on different text maps~\cite{10} or directly multiplying different text maps increases the risk of suppressing the true positive text areas as well.
+What is required is a more effective and accurate approach to consider the feature of text instances and indirectly use text maps.